projectara/greybus-spec/source/bridged_phy.rst

 ------------

-This section defines the operations used on a connection implementing the Greybus SPI protocol.
-This protocol allows for management of a SPI device.
-The protocol consists of the operations defined in this section.
+This section defines the operations used on a connection implementing the Greybus SPI Protocol.
+This Protocol allows for management of a SPI device.
+The Protocol consists of the operations defined in this section.

-Conceptually, the operations in the Greybus SPI protocol are:
+Conceptually, the operations in the Greybus SPI Protocol are:

 .. c:function:: int version(u8 offer_major, u8 offer_minor, u8 *major, u8 *minor);

-    Negotiates the major and minor version of the protocol used for communication over the connection.
-The sender offers the version of the protocol it supports.
+    Negotiates the major and minor version of the Protocol used for communication over the connection.
+The sender offers the version of the Protocol it supports.
 The receiver replies with the version that will be used--either the one offered if supported or its own (lower) version otherwise.
-Protocol handling code adhering to the protocol specified herein supports major version |gb-major|, minor version |gb-minor|.
+Protocol handling code adhering to the Protocol specified herein supports major version |gb-major|, minor version |gb-minor|.

 .. c:function:: int get_mode(u16 *mode);